Skip to main content

 Permanent containers

-When prepping the job, all of the items are fixed in the container, so all actions you take on the container — allocate, prep, book out, and check-in — are also taken on its components.
+When prepping the job, all of the items are fixed in the container, so all actions you take on the container — allocate, prep, book out, and check in — are also taken on its components.

 Allocate

 Where a permanent container has matched components, container components are allocated to those lines on the detail view first.
+Matched components are predefined relationships that ensure accessories are automatically allocated to the correct lines associated with the main product.
+This prevents components from being misallocated to unrelated opportunity lines.

-Non-matched container components do not show on any customer-facing documentation and their price, weight, and replacement charge do not impact the opportunity’s charge total, overall weight, or replacement charge total.
+Non-matched container components do not show on any customer-facing documentation, and their price, weight, and replacement charge do not impact the opportunity’s charge total, overall weight, or replacement charge total.

 Prep and book out